-We’ve said it before and, sadly, we’re having to say it again: some of the biggest dangers motorists must confront are nothing to do with driving; it feels like a new scam surfaces every week, so we thought we should round up some of the latest so you know what to look out for – and how to avoid them!
+We’ve said it before and, sadly, we’re having to say it again: some of the biggest dangers motorists must confront are nothing to do with driving..

-The new Mersey Gateway, a six-lane bridge spanning the river Mersey between Runcorn and Widnes, has attracted the attention of scammers before it has even been opened.
-Tolls for the new bridge, scheduled to open to the general public in the autumn of 2017, are being collected by Merseyflow but the official operator is already warning that a fake website and telephone number have been set up to try and lure unwary motorists into handing over their personal details.
+The Mersey Gateway, a six-lane bridge spanning the river Mersey between Runcorn and Widnes, attracted the attention of scammers before it even been opened.
+Tolls for the new bridge are being collected by Merseyflow but the official operator is issued a warning that a fake website and telephone number have been set up to try and lure unwary motorists into handing over their personal details.

 Anthony Alicastro, chief executive of Merseyflow, said the firm "Will take whatever action we can to shut them down," adding: "We'd hate anyone to fall victim to these criminals."

-Not a scam, but the nearby Silver Jubilee Bridge will become a fee-paying toll bridge when the Mersey Gateway opens.
+Not a scam, but the nearby Silver Jubilee Bridge became a fee-paying toll bridge when the Mersey Gateway opened.
 The operators say this is necessary to prevent it becoming clogged with traffic as drivers divert over it to avoid having to pay the toll on the Mersey Gateway.

 As the largest scheme of its type in the UK, it was inevitable that the London Congestion Charge would attract the attention of the scammers.
 The official Transport for London (TfL) website lists a number of different scams, all of which charge more than the official payment portal.